-The LACBC Fellowship program provides Angelenos the opportunity to ride the California coast while furthering their support of bicycle advocacy and investing in positive environmental change throughout Los Angeles County and California.
+If you have ever dreamt of riding through the California Coast, the time is NOW!
+The nomination form for Team LACBC’s 2019 Fellowship Program are now open, from February 13 – March 13.
+Our Fellowship program provides six Angelenos with the opportunity to ride the California coast while furthering their support of bicycle advocacy and investing in positive environmental change throughout Los Angeles County and California.

-Now in its fourth year, the #TeamLACBC Fellowship program provides financial backing, training, and fundraising support to residents of Los Angeles County who might not otherwise be able to attend Climate Ride: California North Coast.
-This program is in collaboration with Climate Ride, and five fellowships are available.
+Now in its fifth year, the #TeamLACBC Fellowship program provides financial backing, training, and fundraising support to six residents of Los Angeles County who might not otherwise be able to participate in events such as Climate Ride: California Central Coast.
+This program is possible thanks to the Climate Ride Scholarship program.

 Meet the 2018 Team LACBC Fellows

-We have an amazing group of fellows this year!
+We had an amazing group of fellows in 2018!
 These riders are all about community, environment, and making LA’s streets safer.
 Thank you to Climate Ride, The Laemmle Charitable Foundation, and Los Angeles Bicycle Attorney for supporting these first-time Climate Riders on a journey of a lifetime!

 My name is Lilyana Serrano, I have been an advocate for cycling for many years.
 I found myself on a party group ride in 2010, and instantly became hooked on bike life.
 I’ve been working on a small project which I am very proud off an All Womxn Bicycle Club which I founded in 2014.
 HBC – Hot Babes in Charge/Homegirls Building Community Bicycle Club was created to offer a safe environment for womxn and womxn identified individuals to feel comfortable with their own riding ability.